MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 ![A screenshot of a social media post Description automatically generated](media/153b8b891ea7eca8abd9dea356704d69.jpg)

-A screenshot of a social media post Description automatically generated

-A screenshot of a social media post Description automatically generated

 The window is similar to the PA Employee Rate Table Maintenance window.
 See *Create an employee rate table* on page 23 for more information.